Indian Head Massage Courses

 Reflexology is not generally included in an Indian head massage treatment but some practitioners like to be able offer this.
 It can feel more complete and nurturing as well as beneficial.
 A simple hand reflexology massage will activate all the organs in the same way as a foot reflexology treatment does.

 Reflexology works on the principle that there are reflexes on the hands and feet that relate to all of the organs and systems and parts of the body.
 Both the hands and feet are each divided into 5 vertical zones as is each side of the body.
-An organ reflex is found in the same on the hands and feet as it is found in the body.
+An organ reflex is found in the same zone on the hands and feet as it is found in the body.
 Hence the hands and feet can both represent the whole body.
 When these reflexes are stimulated through pressure, energy flow is improved to the actual body parts.

 Kinesiology is a way of using muscle responses in the skeletal muscles of the body to detect and correct imbalances within the body.
-Each muscle is associated with one of the twelve acupuncture points and related organ.
-In order to improve blood and lymph to these organs kinesiology uses a neuro-vascular and neuro-lymphatic points.
+Each muscle is associated with one of the twelve acupuncture meridians and related organ.
+In order to improve blood and lymph to these organs kinesiology uses neuro-vascular and neuro-lymphatic points.
 These are like electrical switches that can be used to stimulate the physical blood and lymph flow.

 The neuro-vascular points that stimulate blood flow to the organs are situated on the head and these would be held lightly for a minute or two.
-The neuro-lymphatic points that stimulate lymph flow to the organs are situated over all parts of the body however the points for the brain are at base of skull.
+The neuro-lymphatic points that stimulate lymph flow to the organs are situated over all parts of the body however the points for the brain are at the base of skull.
 All of these are stimulated vigorously.

 Another kinesiology technique is called Emotional Stress Relief (ESR).
 It is a method of integrating left / right brain activity in order to put problems into perspective.
 The left brain deals with logic and form and the right, concepts and feelings.
 When the two are integrated you can get a more balance viewpoint on any problem.
 The points relating to the brain are found on the forehead, like 'horns'.
 They are lightly held while the brain tries to sort out problems and reduce any stress.